Carina-P/hire-hens/README.md

 - US_004: As a user, I want to be able to look at the site anonymously, without logging in.

-- US_005: As a user, I want to build my own rental package, consisting of hens of my choice and having the possibility to add coop and/or feeder and waterer and add to cart.
+- US_005: As a user, I want to build my own rental package for a specific number of months, having the possibility to add hens, coop and/or other equipment.

 - US_006: As a user, I want to add products that I want to buy to the cart.